langenhagen/dotfiles/README.md

 ./link-files.sh
 ```

-Beware that executing `link-files.sh` eventually deletes existing files before it symlinks the
+Beware that executing `link-files.sh` may delete existing files before it symlinks the dotfiles.
-dotfiles.
-Also, you might see some error messages like `rm: $HOME/ranger/rc.conf: No such file or
+Also, you might see some error messages like `rm: $HOME/ranger/rc.conf: No such file or directory`
-directory` at first installation because the script will attempt to delete files may not exist.
+at first installation because the script will attempt to delete files may not exist.
 This is fine however.

+There are other scripts in the root folder of the repository.
+Consider running them, too.

 ## Making changes